gabbymyers/516X-Project/aboutme.md

 ---
 layout: page
-title: About the data
+title: About the Project
+suptitle: Field trials to evaluate N export from perennial groundcover corn systems
 ---

-The data used in this project was collected during the 2021 growing season in Nashua Iowa.